MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-ssas.md

 Add the service principal or master user as an admin or as a[Datasource User](/rest/api/power-bi/gateways/add-datasource-user) with a [DatasourceAccessRight](/rest/api/power-bi/gateways/add-datasource-user#request-body) of [`ReadOverrideEffectiveIdentity`](/rest/api/power-bi/gateways/add-datasource-user#datasourceuseraccessright).

-### User mapping
+### Map User names

-Since the usernames on the on-prem directory and the Azure AD directory are different, you need to create a user mapping table that provides each user or role in the on-prem directory with an effective identity to be passed to Power BI.
+If the usernames on the on-prem directory and the Azure AD directory are different and you want to view data in the portal, you need to create a user mapping table that provides each user or role in the on-prem directory with an effective identity to be passed to Power BI.

-If the database has RLS, map each role to a username to be used as the effective identity.
+If the database has RLS, map each role to a Microsoft username to be used as the effective identity.

 :::image type="content" source="./media/rls-ssas/gateway-map-users.png" alt-text="Screenshot showing how to map user names to effective identities.":::